 In 2018, the exhibition series ‘Subject:Fwd:Unknown’ took place in the project space fffriedrich responding to the dialogical works by the artists Leo Asemota and Násito Mosquito exhibited in the Portikus.
 This project was realized together with Stefanie Heraeus and Christina Lehnert.

-And finally, in 2019 the students developed a temporary ‘Museum der Kritik’ together with Stefanie Heraeus and Christina Lehnert.
+In 2019 the students developed a temporary ‘Museum der Kritik’ together with Stefanie Heraeus and Christina Lehnert.
 Using the medium of performance, they explored the future political potential of the institution museum together with Nuray Demir, Toon Leën, Thomas Geiger and Simon Pfeffel.

 In 2020 the students, together with Stefanie Heraeus and Christina Lehnert, developed the exhibition ‘Moving Plants’ in cooperation with the Palmengarten Frankfurt, with site-specific works by Rachel Elizabeth Ashton, Zheng Bo, Cooking Sections, Rashiyah Elanga, Agnese Galiotto, Graham Hamilton, Zishi Han, Zac Langdon-Pole and Nina Nadig.